objectlateral/rails-concerns/README.md

     OrderMailer.confirmation(3).deliver # => queued in Resque

-Note: this concern is short-circuited in `Rails.env.test` so you can confirm email is sent like normal
+Note: this concern is short-circuited in `dev` and `test` environments so you can confirm email is sent like normal

 [cc]:https://codeclimate.com/github/objectlateral/rails-concerns
 [bcrypt]:https://github.com/codahale/bcrypt-ruby